flatpickles/sketchbook/README.md

     -   Expose only high-level adjustments in theme.scss; move finer details elsewhere (closer to components probably)
     -   Enable SBv1 style (or something mono/sharp)
     -   Enable dark mode configuration, somehow
+-   Configuration in config.json
+    -   Defaults for all settings
+    -   (maybe this is just user-visible stuff? see below)
+-   Configurations for devs
+    -   Defaults applied to all projects: live updates, show presets, auto-style params based on names (color style for bgColor, etc)
+    -   Maybe put these somewhere other than config.json?

 Miscellaneous / notes: